sousk/issue-pagecache-in-iframe/README.md

 - note that the page cache has never been refreshed inside iframe
  - page cache will be discarded after a while, or at the time when the browser process is killed

+Adding no-store in Cache-Control field of HTTP Response Headers.

+- no-store prevents browsers produce page-cache

 ## Assumption

-Mobile Safari seems not to produce/refresh its Page Cache inside an iframe.
+Mobile Safari seems not to produce/refresh its page-cache inside an iframe.

 Therefore, when you do browser-back inside the iframe, Mobile Safari shows an old page cache which was produced when you accessed the page outside of the iframe.